Last updated: April 2026

 As the name suggests, it was created to configure PostgreSQL's client authentication settings, to allow secure connections from both local and remote clients.

-The configuration above allows local connections over Unix sockets using peer authentication, permits TCP/IP connections from localhost (both IPv4 and IPv6) with MD5 password authentication, and importantly, enables remote connections from the web servers in the 192.168.56.0/24 subnet using MD5 authentication.
+The configuration above allows local connections over Unix sockets using peer authentication, permits TCP/IP connections from localhost (both IPv4 and IPv6) with MD5 password authentication, and enables remote connections from the web servers in the 192.168.56.0/24 subnet using MD5 authentication.

 This ensures that your web servers can securely connect to the PostgreSQL database server while enforcing strong authentication methods, thereby maintaining the security and functionality of your application infrastructure.